Paul wrote the letter of Colossians to a church founded by one of his co-workers, Epaphras.

 The verb μανθάνω is associated with “systematic instruction” rather than a brief outline (BDAG).
 Perhaps Paul used this verb in order to set the gospel preached by Epaphras apart from the Colossian heresy.
 Epaphras was disciple by Paul and trained to be an evangelist and church planter by the apostle Paul himself.
 The opponents do not appear to be associated with anyone in the apostolic circle and their teaching is not approved by Paul.
 In fact, the bulk of the letter engages the ideas of the opponents in order to show their teaching falls short of the Gospel.

-This prayer also serves to underscore the authority of a local pastor-evangelist who was questioned by his church.
+Paul’s prayer serves to underscore the authority of a local pastor-evangelist who faced questions from by his church.
 Paul lets the church know from the first paragraph that he will be siding with Epaphras in any theological debates in the church!